 - Donate your Zakat (2.5% of your annual earnings) to help end homelessness.
 Calculate your Zakat here.

 - Take part in a joint Mishkan and Mitzvah Day project for Purim.
 In 2016, Jewish volunteers took 150 delicious food parcels to St Mungo's shelters.

 - Check our events page and see if you can get members of your church, gurdwara, mosque, pagoda, synagogue or temple to take part.

 - Volunteer or donate to St Mungo's on a feast day.

-If you would like to discuss ways you can fundraise for us please get in touch with Beth, our Community Fundraiser
+If you would like to discuss ways you can fundraise for us please get in touch with Will, from our events team

 Race for Charity